-- cash and cash equivalents balances and the portfolio of readily realisable securities which can be used to meet short-term funding commitments; - the ability of the Company to meet all of its liabilities and ongoing expenses from its assets; - revenue, operating and finance cost forecasts for the forthcoming year; - continued adherence to the loan covenants; - the ability of third-party service providers to continue to provide services; and - three potential scenarios including stress testing the Company's portfolio for a 30% fall in the value of the investment portfolio; a 50% fall in dividend income; and maintaining the current dividend policy.
-The cumulative impact of these three scenarios would leave the Company with a positive net cash position.
+- cash balances and the portfolio of readily realisable securities which can be used to meet short-term funding commitments; - the ability of the Company to meet all of its liabilities and ongoing expenses from its assets; - revenue, operating and finance cost forecasts for the forthcoming year; - continued adherence to the loan covenants; - the ability of third-party service providers to continue to provide services; and - three potential scenarios including stress testing the Company's portfolio for a 30% fall in the value of the investment portfolio; a 50% fall in dividend income; and maintaining the current dividend and discount policies.
+The cumulative impact of these three scenarios would leave the Company with a negative net cash position, however would have available liquid investments.